 This temple was started with the nagara style construction initially.
 However, the architecture was changed and the temple was later rebuilt in the Vesara style.
 If you visit this temple then you will be finding a lot of insightful carvings on the walls of this temple along with the sculptures of Lord Shiva, Goddess Parvati, and Lord Vishu.

-By Air.
-The nearest airport from Pattadakal is at Belgaum.
+The nearest airport from Pattadakal is in Belgaum.
 It is located at a distance of about 170 km from Pattadakal.
 There are many direct flights that operate from some specific Indian cities like Delhi, Mumbai, and Chennai to Belgaum.
 From the airport, one is required to take a taxi or a bus to reach Pattadakal.

-By Road.
 This place is very well connected with other cities by road.
-You can easily find some of the state-run buses which commute on a regular basis from places like Bengaluru, Bijapur, Hubli, etc. In case you are driving to the place from Delhi, Mumbai, and Kolkata then you have to cover approx. 1,700, 600, and 450km respectively.
+You can easily find some of the state-run buses which commute on a regular basis from places like Bengaluru, Bijapur, Hubli, etc. Apart from buses, you can also travel by taxis or self-drive here.